-We'll set up the mix and then schedule a Zoom session to work on it together, coaching as we go.
+We'll set up the mix and then schedule a Sessionwire session to work on it together (all you need is a browser), coaching as we go.
 Or you can skip the coaching and we'll send progress mixes.

 Final mixes will be provided by the agreed-upon time, and revised if necessary.
 Working with you online often gets the best outcomes.

 Tape used in the 70s, 80s and 90s is deteriorating and soon may go irrevocably bad.
 You should act today to digitize and preserve your music.
 We transfer 1/4-inch stereo tapes for $50/reel and 2-inch 24-track for $125/reel.